umccr/10x/insertions/DiploidViruses.md

 ![icarus](assemble/diploid/img/icarus_HPV18.png)

 All 4 contigs touch each other and cover the assembly fully uniformly, which is a strong evidence of the virus being present in the dataset with possible breakpoints in integration sites.
-NODE_2, NODE_4 and NODE_4 are amplified heavily up to 5kX coverage, and NODE_1 has a much smaller coverage.
+NODE_2, NODE_3 and NODE_4 are amplified heavily up to 5kX coverage, and NODE_1 has a much smaller coverage.
 The genome is clearly circular - NODE_2 spans the edges, and the breakpoing supported by discordant pairs:

 ![igv](assemble/diploid/img/igv_HPV18.png)

 ## Looking for integration sites

 To identify if the virus is integrated into human, we need to review the viral read whose mates map to the human genome.
-We would expect reads of forward orienation to pile up to the left of the breakpoint, and reads of the opposite orientation to pile up to the right of the breakpoint; a simmetrical picture would be expected in the human chromosome as well.
+We would expect reads of forward orientation to pile up to the left of the breakpoint, and reads of the opposite orientation to pile up to the right of the breakpoint; a simmetrical picture would be expected in the human chromosome as well.
 In order to figure that out, we are creating a GRCh37-HPV18 spike reference, and remap reads against this artificial genome:

 ```
 mkdir GRCh37_HPV18